 Direct Electric Heating: Systems in which heat is generated directly within a material by passing an electric current through; e.g. convector heaters or electrical underfloor heating.
-The source of electric can be renewable or non-renewable.
+The source of electricity can be renewable or non-renewable.

-dMEV Decentralised Mechanical Extract Fan: A decentralised Mechanical Extract Ventilation (d-MEV) system is a low energy, continuous mechanical extract ventilation system designed to replace conventional bathroom fans and draw moisture laden air out of the wet rooms (bathrooms and utility)
+Decentralised Mechanical Extract Ventilation (d-MEV): A decentralised Mechanical Extract Ventilation (d-MEV) system is a low energy, continuous mechanical extract ventilation system designed to replace conventional bathroom fans and draw moisture laden air out of the wet rooms (bathrooms and utility).